Jump to content

 02.06.2022

 Nobody really likes BIM requirements, but it is generally accepted that they are needed for making BIM exchange work.
 Unfortunately, when BIM exchange does not work, the gut instinct is to try to fix this by adding more requirements, certification, BIM coordination, model checking and issue management.
-We have been on this path for about 25 years now.
-Is there any real change this approach will ever work?
-We should finally start looking in the opposite direction, at reducing the requirements.
+We have been on this path for about 27 years now.
+Is there any real chance this approach will ever work?
+Should we finally start looking in the opposite direction, at reducing the requirements?
+We think so.

 Common mistakes